Brisbane Metro: Planning

+In order to meet the capacity bottlenecks of the busway system, various solutions have been proposed, including conversion to light rail, the BaT tunnel, a second Victoria Bridge, bus route changes, and later, Brisbane Metro.

+2016 rubber-tyred metro proposal

-In January 2016, the Brisbane City Council (BCC) announced the Brisbane Metro to address the current constraints and challenges facing the city's current busway network, which had reached capacity at many inner city sections.
-This proposal incorporated the conversion of the busway from Woolloongabba to Herston into a rubber-tyred Metro with a single track to provide power and enable driverless operations.
+In January 2016, the Brisbane City Council (BCC) announced a Brisbane Metro system to address the current constraints and challenges facing the busway network.
+This proposal incorporated the conversion of the busway from Woolloongabba to Herston into a rubber-tyred metro, with a single track to provide power and enable driverless operations.

+Major retrofitting would have been required, including special guideways, rolling pads and tunnel interfaces, none of which existed on the busways.
+This would have closed the inner-city access the busways provided for buses and introduced specialised infrastructure and incompatibility with existing bus and rail systems.

+2017 bi-articulated bus proposal

-In March 2017, while keeping the same name, the project was redefined with the project shifting to operating high capacity bi-articulated buses on the existing busway, reducing the cost by one-third.
+In March 2017, the project was redefined shifting to operating high capacity bi-articulated buses, reducing the cost by one-third.
 The new buses would operate two routes, with one replacing the existing route 66, and the other replacing routes 111 and 160.
 In November 2017 the BCC released its business case, detailing the benefits, costs and impacts of delivering the project.
 In November 2017, the project was budgeted to cost $944 million.

 The BCC released a draft design report for the project in April 2018 with a project concept displayed publicly for community feedback, following the announcement that Brisbane Metro has been confirmed as a high priority project on Infrastructure Australia's priority list.
 In April 2018, the federal government agreed to contribute $300 million.

-In June 2020, the project reduced the Cultural Centre upgrade from an underground station to an upgrade of the existing above ground station with an additional platform for local services heading towards West End.
-This was due to a disagreement between the state government, who owns the busway, and the council over what the optimal configuration of the underground station would look like.
-This disagreement resulted in the state government delaying approval to modify their property.